Digital Rebellion LogoBackground

 This is called Virtual Clustering, and it is achieved by launching a new version of Compressor for every instance.
 This is much easier from the perspective of Compressor's programmers but it takes up more memory and is less efficient than if they were to implement true multi-core capabilities into the application.

 So be aware that using this method will require considerably more memory than rendering on a single instance.
-Apple recommends in most cases one process for every two cores, although it all depends on the type of media you are working with and how much memory you have.
+Apple recommends 1 GB RAM per instance but again, this depends on the media you are transcoding to.
 If you set too many instances and don't have enough memory, your machine would slow down (or worse, crash) thus undoing the whole point of setting up the virtual clusters in the first place.
-Apple recommends 1 GB RAM per service but again, this depends on the media you are transcoding to.
+For best results, follow the recommendations in Step 4.